 If this sounds odd remember that each application bumps you down about 5 points.
 That doesn’t sound like much when you’re up above that magic 720 number for your credit score.
 But when you’re down to 675 every point coints.
 Remember yesterday we went over the credit “score” tiers that I like to use:

 Think of your credit score like a pulling a very long train.
 In the short term, like a train, your credit score is incredibly hard to move.
+Finding different ways of how to improve my credit score tends to be a lot easier said than done, and it can take a lot of time to take off.
 Longer term, with continued payment you’ll get to a point where the train starts to slowly move.
 Finally you’ll get to a point where constantly paying off many cards gives you an unstoppable score, one which continues with little effort, and little effect from new applications (approved or not).
 How do you get the train rolling?
 The best advice has been, and continues to be:

 Pay Your Bills in Full, on Time, All the Time